• Skip to primary navigation

 • Once done, restart your computer and download the Steam client again from the official website.

-• Install the client as usual > Sign in to your account and you’re good to go.
+• Install the client, as usual,> Sign in to your account, and you’re good to go.

 5. Disable Third-Party Programs

 Most importantly, you should click on the system tray icon on the taskbar and check which program is unnecessarily running in the background.
-Just right-click on the particular program icon and either disable it or close it completely.
+Just right-click the program icon and either disable it or close it completely.

 6. Reset NVRAM